RitwishaInCode/Just-Foods/README.md

-//initial- not a great way to write a code const RestCard = (props) => {
+# initial- not a great way to write a code

+const RestCard = (props) => {
 const { restinfo } = props;
 return (